streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 **-- DEV NOTES --**

-**NOTE**: There need to have some content about how the limitation of this sink which write bundles only when last block of a bundle is final.
+**TODO**: There need to have some content about how the limitation of this sink which write bundles only when last block of a bundle is final.

-**NOTE**: Add discussion about where Substreams cursor is saved and importance of persisting this state (save as a .yaml file)
+**TODO**: Add discussion about where Substreams cursor is saved and importance of persisting this state (save as a .yaml file)

-**NOTE**: Add discussion about s3, gcs, etc. vs. local files
+**TODO**: Add discussion about s3, gcs, etc. vs. local files

 A local folder
 A Google Cloud Storage Bucket (gs://<bucket>/<path>)